 FOOD SERVICE ANNOUNCEMENTS

-This form must be filled our annually as benefits will expire on October 12, 2018 if a new application is not submitted.
+This form must be filled our annually as benefits will expire on October 19, 2020 if a new application is not submitted.
 Families can also apply for Free and Reduced School Meals at any time during the school year.

 Participation is confidential and anonymous to use.
 All student transactions at the cafeteria cash register appear identical regardless of whether students are paying full price, receiving reduced prices, or free meals, to protect the confidentiality of program participation.
 It's a win-win situation: the students benefit from the healthy food at breakfast and lunch with families keeping more of their hard earned money, and schools can benefit from federal funding and programs that become available based on family participation in the school meal program.

 Food Service Donations Accepted